 In addition to opportunities for community members to have input in real estate and economic development efforts, we develop and promote a range of community-informed, placemaking events and programs that encourage interaction, education, and arts and culture.
-Along with the Jacobs Center’s Arts and Culture Committee, the organization works to create neighborhood cultural gatherings to bring together and strengthen the community.
+Along with the Jacobs Center’s Arts and Culture Committee, we work to create neighborhood cultural gatherings to bring together and strengthen the community.
 Programming includes performances and cultural experiences, including outdoor movie nights, music concerts, cultural festivals, performing arts and more, provided to the community free-of-charge or at low cost.

-Jacobs Center also supports a range of events at the Joe and Vi Jacobs Center, including Celebration Hall, and promotes other area events via its website, blog, e-newsletter and social media.
+Our organization also supports a range of events at the Joe and Vi Jacobs Center, including Celebration Hall, and promotes other area events via its website, blog, e-newsletter and social media.
 Check out our blog for what’s happening next!

 Community Governance and Administration

 Jacobs Center’s board of directors includes three community board members, representing Southeastern San Diego residents at the highest level within the organization.
 Throughout their term, community board members work to advance Jacob Center’s goal of making the Diamond District a better place to live, work, learn, and thrive through promoting community building, tolerance, and racial equity and understanding.